Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \end{equation}
 ```

 Where the dependence of the $\mathbf{K}_{U,U}$ on $\theta$ is implicit.
-This objective function consists of a model fit and a complexity penalty term that results in an automatic Occam's razor for realizable functions (Rasmussen and Ghahramani, 2001).
+This objective function (the right side of equation \@ref(eq:log_like)) consists of a model fit and a complexity penalty term that results in an automatic Occam's razor for realizable functions (Rasmussen and Ghahramani, 2001).
 By optimizing the evidence with respect to the kernel hyperparameters, we effectively learn the structure of the space of functional relationships between the inputs and the targets.
 The gradient-based optimizer is performed in order to:

 ```{=tex}
 \begin{equation}